mcgowanandrew/group-project-ecomm/server/API_DOCS.md

 fetch for companies

 stretch goal
-go from brand to all items with same brand
+go from brand to all items with samebrand